pzhaojohnson/RNA2Drawer/README.md

 ## Exporting Your Drawing

-From the `Export` dropdown menu, you can export the dot-bracket notation of the structure currently in the structure editing canvas, or a PowerPoint or SVG file of the drawing itself.
-All aspects of the drawing (e.g. bases, bonds) will be drawn as PowerPoint or SVG objects, allowing for further manipulation in PowerPoint or Adobe Illustrator.
+In the `Export` dropdown menu, you can export a PowerPoint or SVG file of your drawing.
+All aspects of the drawing (e.g. bases, bonds) will be drawn as PowerPoint or SVG objects, allowing for further manipulation in PowerPoint or a vector graphics editor such as Adobe Illustrator.
+Scale your exported drawing by specifying the font size of bases in the popup window.
+All other aspects of the drawing (e.g. line thicknesses) will be scaled along with the font size of bases.

-The popup windows for exporting PowerPoint and SVG files allow you to scale the exported drawing by changing the font size of bases.
-They also allow you to change the thicknesses of lines, since lines tend to appear thicker in PowerPoint and SVG files than they do in the structure editing canvas.
+You can also export the dot-bracket notation and Mfold forcings of the secondary structure of your drawing.

 ## Frequently Asked Questions